doot0/cv/.github/README.md

 >Senior Frontend Engineer @ [Vauban](https://vauban.io) *(July 2020 - October 2021)*

+I was responsible for defining and building the UI architecture that allowed the company to move at such pace that it was able to exit within a year of me joining.

 - Frontend: Vue.js, Nuxt.js, Vuex, Typescript, SCSS
 - Backend: Node.js + Typescript
 - Infrastructure: Gitlab, AWS, Heroku